How to Limit CPU Usage of a Process in Ubuntu and CentOS

 CPUTool is another tool to use to control CPU usage.
 It also needs to be installed as it does not come as a default.
 The main difference here is that you can specify the maximum system load allowed when a program is called.
 An example is shown below:

 cputool -l 7.5 -- rsync -av /home /backup/`date +%Y-%m-%d`/ Run rsync for a local backup only when the system load does not exceed 7.5.

-In general, the syntax is very similar to CPULIMIT.
-The syntax for most use cases would be (note the & at the end – this is to regain your terminal session and background the process):
+In general, the syntax is very similar to cpulimit.
+The syntax for most use cases would be as follows:

 cputool --cpu-limit %cpu -p process_pid &

 Once again, you have quite a few options on how to call this tool and here is the man extract for this tool: